A few months ago, one day at work, after pouring a cup of coffee from my French press, a coworker asked me:

 “Fabulous!”
 I said.

 “Oh yeah?
-Was that what you expected?” she said.
+Was that what you expected?” she replied.

-(I thought it was going to be torture)
+We thought it was going to be torture.

 Later that week, as I was getting ready to fall asleep, I thought to myself: